paypal/nemo-core/README.md

 }
 ```

-Nemo will upgrade its internal dependency to what is set in this property.
+Nemo-core will upgrade its internal dependency to what is set in this property.
 The `npm install` will only run if the version specified is not already installed.

 ### plugins